ShawnDriscoll/Traveller-RPG-SectorGen/README.rst

 --------------

 Chance of Super-Earths being generated.
-This traveller 5 rule was previously removed, but then put back in as an option.
+This Traveller 5 rule was previously removed, but then put back in as an option.

 Notes